zachkoopman/CyberAppForWomen/README.md

 4) My sprint four work is found in Sprint4Code.
 5) My sprint five work is found in Sprint5Code.
 6) My sprint six work is found in Sprint6Code.
-7) My sprint six work is found in Sprint7Code.
+7) My sprint seven work is found in Sprint7Code.
+8) My sprint eight work is found in Sprint8Code.